valkey-io/valkey-doc/docs/management/sentinel.md

 instance is considered to be working.

-SDOWN is not enough to trigger a failover: it only means a single Sentinel believes a Redis instance is not available.
+SDOWN is not enough to trigger a failover: it only means a single Sentinel believes a Valkey instance is not available.
 To trigger a failover, the ODOWN state must be reached.

 To switch from SDOWN to ODOWN no strong consensus algorithm is used, but